Lawmakers strike deal ahead of EU carbon market vote

 By Kate Abnett

-The Parliament dealt a blow to European Union climate change policies last week, when it rejected an agreement on the bloc's carbon market, with lawmakers at odds about how ambitious Europe's biggest emissions-cutting policy should be.
+The parliament dealt a blow to European Union climate policies last week, when it rejected an agreement on the bloc's carbon market amid disputes over how ambitious Europe's biggest emissions-cutting policy should be.

-"We have a deal that I think has a majority, a big majority, in parliament," said Socialist lawmaker Mohammed Chahim.
-Parliament will vote on the carbon market reform again on June 22.
+Socialist lawmaker Mohammed Chahim said he thought it could win a "big majority" when parliament votes on the carbon market reform again on June 22.

-Failure to win support could delay deals on the EU's overall package of more ambitious climate proposals, which negotiators are racing to turn into final laws this year.
+Failure to win support could delay deals on the EU's package of more ambitious climate proposals.
+EU countries and parliament will attempt to negotiate the final laws this year - but first, they must agree their negotiating positions.

-The compromise would see emissions covered by the EU carbon market fall 63% by 2030, according to the centre-right European People's Party, parliament's biggest lawmaker group, which struck the deal with the Socialists and Renew group legislators.

-That is higher than the 61% proposed by the European Commission, which drafts EU laws, and lower than the 67% supported in an early parliament deal.
+The lawmakers' compromise would see parliament support a 63% cut in emissions covered by the EU carbon market by 2030 - versus the 61% proposed by the European Commission, which drafts EU laws, and the 67% supported in an early parliament deal.

-The details include a phase-out of the free CO2 permits industries receive, starting in 2027, with a total phase-out by the end of 2032.

-This issue is what sunk the previous vote, when a 2034 end-date won support in parliament - prompting Socialist and Green lawmakers to reject the entire carbon market agreement, which they said had been watered down too much.
-A 2032 free CO2 permit phase-out would be earlier than the Commission's 2035 proposal.
+The centre-right European People's Party (EPP), Socialists and Renew groups struck the deal.
+They represent more than 400 of parliament's 705 lawmakers.

+EPP lawmaker Esther de Lange said it would deliver climate goals but reflected the "very difficult economic situation" facing industries that will face higher CO2 costs this decade - for example, by imposing two smaller "rebasing" cuts to the supply of carbon market permits, rather than one big cut upfront.

 ((Kate.Abnett@thomsonreuters.com;))